mattjaikaran/django-boilerplate/README.md

 - Creates static files
 - Migrate the db
 - Generates a new secret key
-- Copies key to clipboard to paste into .env.local file
+- Copies secret key to clipboard for you to paste into .env.local file

+First Time Setup -

 ```bash
 $ ./scripts/first_time_setup.sh